microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

         - have Owner role over all Azure resources created by the deployment script
         - have access to restricted application functionalities, such as switching the ingestion mode or uploading new HR Data files
     - this security group is mandatory for the deployment process
+    > Note: the user performing the deployment must be a member of this group!
 - ProjectStaffing employees group
     - this defines the list of Active Directory accounts which are going to be processed by the application
     - the Project Staffing application ingests and processes employee M365 profiles and email data to infer skills and